 Buying a Summit County Home?
 Your Financing Strategy Matters More Than Your Offer Price.

-With a median home value of $750,000, Summit County rewards buyers who lead with financing certainty.
-Bobby Friel is a licensed mortgage broker who structures your loan to win, close on time, and save you money.
+With a median home value of undefined, Summit County rewards buyers who lead with financing certainty — a ceiling you believe in, room to breathe, and a closing date that actually holds.

 Real Stories